DETAILED ACTION

 Greyscale

-However, Sasagawa teaches wherein a controller (the disclosed “heater power stopping means” in paragraph [0027] correspond to the controller of Ohashi) reduces a heating amount of a heater (Fig. 4 where the “heater” disclosed in paragraph [0015] corresponds to the heater of Ohashi) in at least a period (defrosting state t2 to t3 Fig. 4) that a defrosting heater (the disclosed “defrost heater” in paragraph [0030] corresponds to the defrosting heater of Ohashi) is provided (Fig. 4) to achieve power saving (paragraph [0031]).
+However, Sasagawa teaches wherein a controller (the disclosed “heater power stopping means” in paragraph [0027] correspond to the controller of Ohashi) reduces a heating amount of a heater (Fig. 4 where the “heater” disclosed in paragraph [0015] corresponds to the heater of Ohashi) in at least a period (defrosting state t2 to t3 Fig. 4) that a defrosting heater (the disclosed “defrost heater” in paragraph [0030] corresponds to the defrosting heater of Ohashi) is operated (Fig. 4) to achieve power saving (paragraph [0031]).

-Therefore, it would have been obvious to a person skilled in the art before the effectively filed date to modify the apparatus of Ohashi to include “wherein the controller reduces a heating amount of the heater in at least a period that the defrosting heater is provided” in view of the teachings of Sasagawa to achieve power saving.
+Therefore, it would have been obvious to a person skilled in the art before the effectively filed date to modify the apparatus of Ohashi to include “wherein the controller reduces a heating amount of the heater in at least a period that the defrosting heater is operated” in view of the teachings of Sasagawa to achieve power saving.

 Regarding claim 2, the combined teachings teach wherein the controller controls the heating amount of the heater so that the heating amount of the heater after an operation of the defrosting heater (corresponds to the operation of the defrost heater of Sasagawa between t2 and t2.5 Fig. 4 of Sasagawa) is less than the heating amount of the heater before the operation of the defrosting heater (Fig. 4 of Sasagawa where heater goes from Wm to Wj).